Battlefield archaeology: Metal detector

 The metal detector is the most common instrument used within battlefield archaeology.
 The location of fragments on metal are located by using an induced magnetic field within a certain proximity to the head of the detector.
 The quality of the instrument varies allowing for a range of depth quality.
-A metal detector generally works to a maximum depth of between 20–30cm deep for smaller objects.
+A metal detector generally works to a maximum depth of between 20–30 cm deep for smaller objects.
 Battlefield archaeologists are most successful with metal detectors when using them in large groups.
 Novice users of metal detectors can easily miss or record misleading data.

 Fluxgate gradiometer

 A fluxgate gradiometer records anomalies in the Earth’s magnetic field across a specific area.
 These detectors are especially useful when detecting ferrous items.
 They detect ferrous spikes when a piece of ferrous metal is close to the instrument.
 These instruments are most useful the more recent the site’s artifacts have existed.
 Since iron has a natural tendency to change over time, fluxgate gradiometers have a tendency to fail in identifying locations where iron is present.
 These devices are very successful when locating mass graves on battlefields.
 Depending on the strength of the magnetic anomaly, a fluxgate gradiometer can have various degrees of success.
-They generally work at a depth of around 50cm.
+They generally work at a depth of around 50 cm.

 Electrical earth resistance meter

 An electrical earth resistance meter records differences in the electrical conductivity or water content within soil.
-These instruments are very effective at depths of less than 50cm deep.
+These instruments are very effective at depths of less than 50 cm deep.
 Electrical Earth resistance meters are very successful at located recent graves because recent grave fills often exhibit different moisture content compared to surroundings.